EvnFox/MinionAWS/README.md

 # MinionAWS

-MD stands for Minion Data, the difference between MD_gui and MD_terminal is clear. after cloning run install.py to install needed python packages it is assumed that the user already has python and pip.
+Ater cloning run install.py to install needed python packages it is assumed that the user already has python and pip.
 Then the AWS cli must be configured, since this is different on different operating systems refer to the AWS documentation for how to install [aws cli](https://aws.amazon.com/cli/).
-Wether you use MD_terminal.py or MD_gui.py make sure that they are run from the same directory as MinionAws folder.

-default_dir is used when there is no directory specified by the user.
-It is located whereever the program is run from.
+MD_gui needs to be next to the minionaws folder, if you want to move the program you can make a shortcut and put that wherever you want.